hlml-toronto/studyGroup/README.md

 ### Scheduled Events

-Scheduled events (invited speakers, internal talks, code days) can be added as TBD!
+Scheduled events (invited speakers, internal talks, code days) can be added as ....

 ### Projects